HJain13/Primitive-Database/README.md

 - [License](#license)

 ## Compile
-You can compile Primitive-Database with the following code:
+You can compile Primitive-Database with the following command:
-> gcc -o primitive_database main.c
+> make

 ## Usage

 You use this program by executing the compiled file like so:
+> cd build/
 > chmod +x primitive_database && ./primitive_database

 ## License